 Our LL.M. program attracts accomplished attorneys from all around the United States and the world, all of whom choose to meet the challenges of a globalized legal profession by pursuing their LL.M. degrees at Cardozo School of Law.
 They bring a diversity of skills, strengths, and interests to the classroom, making Cardozo more dynamic, engaging, and productive.

-Represented Countries (10): China, France, India, Israel, Italy, Russia, South Korea, Spain, Switzerland and the United States.
+Represented Countries (11): China, Germany, Hungary, India, Israel, Italy, Mexico, Moldova, Russia, the United Kingdom, and the United States.

 Fall 2013 Incoming Class